giorava/new_profiler/README.md

 ## Running with the GUI

+The package contains a graphical interphase that can be used to run all the steps.
+To access GUI.py while keeping all the analysis running on the cluster you need to install MobaXterm (if Windows user) or xquartz (if Mac user).
-To run the analysis using the GUI you have to follow the following preliminary steps where HT_USER is your user name:
+To run the analysis using the GUI follow these steps:

 1. log into the cluster using X11 forwarding:
     ```
-    ssh -YC ${HT_USER}@hpclogin.fht.org
+    ssh -YC ${HT_USER}@${loginNode}
     ```
 2. start an interactive session with X11 forwarding:
     ```